Do you know the impact your relationship has on your children?

 When it comes to a point where the parents no longer value each other and decide to separate, the child may feel that their world is falling apart.
 The level of distress depends on the child’s age, how their parents separated and the support they are getting.
 Here are some of the effects on children if parents undergo divorce or separation:

 Whatever has gone wrong in the relationship, the parents still have a very important role in their child’s life.
-Parents should know the impact of relationships have on childrenshort or long term effects on their children so that they will be able to provide the protection and support that the kids deserve.
+Parents should know the short or long term effects on their children so that they will be able to provide the protection and support that the kids deserve.
 By doing this, you are giving them a better chance to have a good life.
 Good quality parenting, the stability of the parent’s relationship after separation, and social support for the child from extended family and friends are some of the key factors that limit negative effects on children.

 Children react very differently to separation and divorce.
 Even after an initial period of chaos and instability, the children can adjust and look at the bright side of things if the parents maintain good relations and if they are being nurtured to be able to feel safe and secure.
 Carrying bitterness and anger is likely to damage the kids much more than the divorce/separation itself.
 In order to prevent this, invest in yourself and talk about your feelings with someone you trust (preferably outside the family) or with a professional who isn’t biased so you can totally express what your issues are.